 This is not all.

 You will probably have to put slides into your slide deck, which may take even a week before the meeting.
 Often, there will be a need to send some form of follow-up information.

-After the initial rush, meetings and fuss when the most important tasks have been done, the time is just right for chilling out.
+After the initial rush, meetings, and fuss when the most important tasks have been done, the time is just right for chilling out.

 This may be the most interesting and definitely a very important part of the workday of every project manager.
 It includes reading on relevant topics from multiple online resources.
-This supports the PM community and their social network with significant benefits.
+This supports the PM community and its social network with significant benefits.

 These connections are made through Twitter, blogs, and inbox shares.
 Here are a few recommendations: